 From the left.
 Back: Carolyn, Joan.
 Front: Claire, Anna, Paul, Sabah.
-Absent: Patricia, Lorna, Heather and Hazel.
+Absent: Patricia, Lorna, Clare, Heather and Hazel.

 The Heritage Gardeners are community volunteers from Glenside and neighbouring suburbs.
 Our purpose is to develop the grounds of the historic Halfway House at Glenside in the style of the era in which it was built.
 This is done by using plants and features that would have been typical of an 1840-1900 rural settlement to achieve a country look and feel.